phax/phoss-smp/README.md

 # peppol-smp-server
 A complete PEPPOL SMP server.
 Compared to the CIPA implementation this SMP comes with a management GUI and optionally an XML backend for simplified operations.

+Status per 2015-10-02: everything seems to work with both backends.
+Some fine tuning is still required.

 The new layout is as follows:
   * `peppol-smp-server-library` is the base library with common features for SMP servers
   * `peppol-smp-server-sql` is the SQL backend for the SMP server